-Led by Governor Kasich and Cleveland’s civic and educational leaders, the Cleveland Plan has been one of the state’s highest-profile school reform efforts.
+Led by Governor Kasich and Cleveland’s civic and educational leaders, thehas been one of the state’s highest-profile school reform efforts.
 Among the plan’s central initiatives was the creation of a nonprofit group, the Cleveland Transformation Alliance (CTA), which among a few other things is tasked with “communicat[ing] to parents about quality school choices.”
 For several years running, the CTA has published a superb School Quality Guide that aims to provide independent information that can assist Cleveland families in their search for a quality public school.
 With 170 public schools, both district and charter, there is a wide range of options in Cleveland, though not all have consistently delivered an excellent education.
-That is why CTA’s user-friendly guide (and website too), including the most recent one released just this week, are so indispensable.
+That is why CTA’s user-friendly (and too), including the most recent one released just this week, are so indispensable.
 This year’s version contains one-page profiles of every public school that contain key academic results—including their performance-index and value-added ratings—and importantly for Cleveland parents, information about how each school ranks in comparison to other city schools on these metrics.
 If they’re not already publishing parent-friendly materials like this, city leaders in other locales (ahem, Columbus and Cincinnati) should consider using the CTA’s work as a starting point.
 And the next big step: creating a common enrollment system for all district and public charter schools in a given city.

 An evidence-based clearinghouse